My name is Gastón Frydman and

 A member of the MUCHIMUSIC artist roaster, he performed with some of the best orchestras of the continent, including the National Symphony Orchestra, National Youth Symphony Orchestra, Teatro Colón ISA Orchestra, and Orchestra of the Congress of Asunción.

-Gastón Frydman, born in Argentina in 1996, is “a pianist of exceptional talent and artistry… a true master and a giant at the keyboard” (From Paradise to You).
-He has performed across the Americas, Europe, and Asia in prestigious venues such as Teatro Colón and the CCK National Auditorium (Buenos Aires), Solís Theater (Montevideo), Bösendorfersaal (Salzburg), Laudon Palace (Vienna), Gartner Auditorium (Cleveland), Greenfield Hall (New York), Steinway Hall (Tampa), Teatro Ristori (Verona), Teatro Municipal (Asunción), and Teatro Jofre (Ferrol).
+Gastón Frydman, born in Argentina in 1996, is “a pianist of exceptional talent and artistry… a true master and a giant at the keyboard” (De Paraíso para usted).
+A member of the MUCHIMUSIC artist roster, he has performed across the Americas, Europe, and Asia in prestigious venues such as Teatro Colón, National Auditorium, Usina del Arte, and Amijai (Buenos Aires), Solís Theater (Montevideo), Atchugarry Museum (Punta del Este), Bösendorfersaal (Salzburg), Laudon Palace (Vienna), Gartner Auditorium, Mixon Hall, and

-He has appeared at major festivals and concert series such as Gabriela Montero at Prager, PianoFest in the Hamptons, Piano Cleveland, Mozarteum Argentino, Chopiniana, the Internationale Sommerakademie Mozarteum Salzburg, Vienna International Music Institute, Verona Virtuosi, and the Semaine Internationale de Piano et Musique de Chambre Blonay.
+He has appeared at major festivals and concert series such as Gabriela Montero at Prager, PianoFest in the Hamptons, Piano Cleveland, Mozarteum Argentino, Chopiniana, the

-Now based in New York City, Frydman is pursuing a Professional Performance Diploma at the Manhattan School of Music as one of four students of Maestro Horacio Gutiérrez.
-He is a two-time fellow of the Gabriela Montero Piano Lab Artist Diploma and co-founder and artist-in-residence of Room of Wonders, a concert series dedicated to presenting new music in response to global injustices while offering a profound artistic experience.
+A three-time fellow of the Montero Piano Lab Artist Diploma — one of only seven pianists selected worldwide by Gabriela Montero — he was also co-founder and artist-in-residence of Room of Wonders, a concert series dedicated to presenting new music in response to global injustices while offering a profound artistic experience.